ppy/osu-wiki/wiki/Installation/en.md

 1. Go to the [beatmap listing page](/beatmapsets) and log into the website.
 2. Find a song you like to play.
-3.  click on the download icon to save the beatmapset on your computer.
+3. Click on the download icon to save the beatmapset on your computer.
 4. Locate and open the beatmapset file, it has an `.osz` extension.
     -   Alternatively, you can also place the beatmapset file into the `Songs` directory of the osu! installation.
 5.  osu! will automatically handle the rest for you and load the beatmapset.